Euler Transformation of Polyhedral Complexes: Introduction

 We consider polyhedral complexes, which are more general than simplicial complexes, and are increasingly used in computational mathematics \cite{FlGiSu2014,GiRaBa2012,MuWaWa2014} and in robotics \cite{GaCa2013,GaMoAbMa2006}.
 At the same time, degree constrained polyhedral complexes have not received much attention.

+Comparisons of our Euler transformation to other subdivision schemes such as Catmull-Clark \cite{CatmullClark1978} and Doo-Sabin \cite{DoSa1978} were presented in a separate paper \cite{GuKrDr2020}.
 While not related, Edelsbrunner's work on deformable smooth surfaces \cite{Ed1999} indicated some coincidental similarities to our work.
 In particular, all interior vertices of the mixed cells graph shown in Figure 10 of this paper \cite{Ed1999} have degree 4, just as in the case of our \cref{fig:eulermeshillust}.